 What was in the Da Vinci Codices that was so threatening.
 It was the Parisian Doctors.
 This was a group of priests and bishops from the fourteenth century that had written extensively on classical mechanics.
 They had formulated Newton's First Law of Motion almost three hundred years before Newton had [_3_] .
 They had defined constantly accelerated motion centuries before Galileo.
 Galileo's description and geometric proof of the Odd Number Rule was largely the same as those of the Parisian Doctor, Bishop Oresme.
 We know that Galileo knew of the Parisian Doctors' work from his own writings.
 There was another threat posed by the Doctors.
 There was a direct line from the Parisian Doctors to another group, the Oxford Calculators (see The Calculatores).
 This was another group of priests and bishops studying classical mechanics.
 They had developed the mean speed theorem centuries before Galileo had proposed it (see How original is Galileo’s work on kinematics?).

 The answer to the "Duhem Problem" was to censor his work.
-Academic conspiracy theories sound no more believable than the Da Vinci Code's Priory of Sion, a twentieth century hoax that even fooled Dan Brown himself.
+Academic conspiracy theories sound no more believable than the Da Vinci Code's Priory of Sion, a twentieth century hoax that even claims Dan Brown as a victim.
 But the academic censorship of Duhem's work has credible witnesses.
 Duhem's publisher, Hermann et Cie, refused to publish the final volumes of his Systeme du Monde.
 The excuse given was financial hardship.
 The real reason why Duhem's work would not be published was divulged by an insider into the workings of the French scientific establishment; the head of the Institute d'Histoire des Sciences at the Sorbonne, Abel Rey.
 It was not financial concerns.
 Hermann et Cie was being pressured by very powerful anti-clerical elements in government and academe not to promise publication of his work.
 The information in the manuscripts was not something they wanted published.
 His works showed that significant advances in the science of mechanics had occured well before the "Scientific Revolution" and during a time when the church was the central influence on society [_4_] .
 Abel Rey is one of the heroes of the story.
 Abel Rey was himself anti-clerical.
 This did not stop him from supporting Helene Duhem's 40 year long fight to publish her father's last works.

 The censorship didn't stop with a hostile publisher.
 Duhem had crossed the line with the second volume of the Systeme du Monde.
 George Sarton, the editor of Isis, believed strongly that Science and Christianity conflict.
 Duhem's name would rarely be mentioned in Isis while Sarton was editor.
 Sarton allowed the publication of a virulent personal attack on one of the giants of the history of science by his graduate student.
 The student even suggested that one of the great physicists of the late nineteenth century didn't fully grasp the physics he was discussing [_5_] .
 Sarton, like Duhem, was a specialist in Medieval History.
 Some of his own works did not reference Duhem at all.
 We know this was not due to either the quality or volume of the work.
 Even with the censorship of the last five volumes of the Systeme du Monde, Duhem left behind a huge volume of work.
 Modern historians reference Duhem more often than Sarton and many of his contemporaries (see Sarton and the Isis Files).